A novel statistical approach to analyze image classification: Classification via inverse mapping and image alignment

-Consequently, for different choices of the random deformation parameters, the same data are generated under both classes. \end{thm}

-The assumption that $d$ is divisible by $4$ is imposed for technical reasons.
-Also in practice, $d$ is often a power of $2.$ The proof of the lower bound shows that the rate $1/d$ is due to the Lipschitz continuity of $f_0,f_1.$ Imposing instead H\"older regularity with index $\beta \leq 1,$ it is expected that the lower bound would then be of the order $O(d^{-\beta}),$ which we also conjecture to be the optimal separation rate in this case. \\
+Consequently, the same pixel values are generated under both classes. \end{thm} The proof of Theorem~\ref{thm27} is deferred to Section~\ref{proofs-image-align}, which shows that the separation rate $1/d$ arises from the Lipschitz continuity of $f_0$ and $f_1.$ If, instead, we assume H\"older regularity with index $\beta \leq 1,$ we expect the lower bound to be of order $d^{-\beta},$ which we also conjecture to be the optimal separation rate in this case.